Xilinx/Vitis_Accel_Examples/ocl_kernels/cl_partition_cyclicblock/README.md

-Array Block and Cyclic Partitioning (CL)
+Array Block and Cyclic Partitioning (OpenCL Kernel)
 ======================

 This example shows how to use array block and cyclic partitioning to improve performance of a kernel